-Additionally, the bill outlines exceptions to these requirements, stating that the identification verification process does not apply when the deed is presented by certain professionals, including attorneys, real estate agents, and representatives from financial institutions or government entities.
-Furthermore, it stipulates that an unredacted copy of the identification must be filed under seal by the recorder.
-This legislation aims to enhance the integrity of property title transactions by ensuring proper identification is verified before deeds are recorded.
+Additionally, the bill outlines exceptions to these requirements, stating that the identification verification does not apply when the deed is presented by certain professionals, including attorneys, real estate agents, and representatives from financial institutions or government entities.
+Furthermore, it stipulates that unredacted copies of the identification must be filed under seal by the recorder, ensuring confidentiality.
+This legislation aims to enhance the integrity of property title transactions by ensuring that the identities of grantors are verified before deeds are recorded.

 Old version SB406 V2 - 3-17-2025 10:06 AM: 14-15-403